Everloom-129/ECE-CS374_Assignment_Hub/Assignment_9/ECE374_Assignment_9_P2.md

 ### Certifier:

 - Check $ | S| \le k$, if not, reject certificate
-- Construct $G' = G - S$, removing the corresponding edges
+- Construct $G' = G - S$, removing vertices and the corresponding edges
 - Run topological sort on ***G'*** , see if it is a DAG.
 If a topological sort is possible, accept the **S**.
 Otherwise, reject it.

 The above verification algorithm runs in polynomial time with respect to the number of vertices and edges since the topological sort can be performed in O(|V| + |E|) time.